+To encourage your zinnia to produce more flowers, it’s a good idea to prune and deadhead the plant.
 Once your zinnia is about 8 to 12 inches tall, cut off the top 4 inches of the stem.
-This encourages the zinnia to produce more stems and more blooms.
-Deadhead wilting zinnia blooms during the season to make way for new flowers.
+This encourages the plants to produce more stems and more blooms.
+I also deadhead wilting zinnia blooms during the season to make way for new flowers.
 As annuals, zinnias die back in the winter and won’t need cutting back.

 Is Cutting Back and Deadheading Zinnia Flowers Necessary?

-However, if you do decide to cut zinnias back, you’ll get a bigger bounty of blooms.
+However, if you do decide to cut zinnias back, I find that you’ll get a bigger bounty of blooms.
 Zinnias are popular and symbolic cut flowers, so adopting a cut-and-come-again approach means you can harvest them for long periods (and dry and preserve them for even longer).
 Once you take a zinnia cutting, the plant will redirect its energy to produce new flowers.

 If you want the best possible zinnia crop, you can cut back the tops of young plants.
 This encourages the plant to produce several new stems that will each develop into fabulous flowers.
 It’s best to do this before the plant begins to flower to maximize the dazzling display.

 At the end of the flowering season, zinnias will start to die off once exposed to frost.
 Zinnias are annuals, meaning each plant only lasts one year.
-Unlike perennials, you won’t have to cut back zinnias after the season ends to prepare them for next year.
+Unlike perennials, you won’t have to cut back after the season ends to prepare them for next year.

 Before you start pruning or deadheading your zinnias, it’s important to sterilize your gardening tools.
-Whenever you cut a plant, the fresh cut is vulnerable to diseases and pests that can be transferred from other plants.
+Whenever you cut a plant, the fresh cut is vulnerable to common zinnia diseases and pests that can be transferred from other plants.
 Sterilize your pruning shears and other tools with a 5% bleach solution to avoid this problem.

 When to Cut Back Zinnias

-For the best results, prune zinnias when they’re relatively young and before they start flowering.
+For the best results, I prune zinnias when they’re relatively young and before they start flowering.
 The plant should have reached 8 to 12 inches in height before considering pruning it.
-Each plant should also have at least two sets of leaves, and the stem should feel firm.
-If the stem still feels soft, wait for a few more days before trying again.
+Each plant should have at least two sets of leaves, and the stem should feel firm.
+If the stem still feels soft, wait a few more days before trying again.

-Removing the tops of the plants at this stage is called “pinching”.
+Removing the tops of the plants at this stage is called “pinching.”
 This stimulates bushier growth as the plant produces multiple stems from the cut.
 Each of these stems will go on to produce a beautiful flower.

-When to Deadhead Zinnia Flowers
+When to Deadhead

-How to Prune Zinnias
+How to Prune

 When it’s time to harvest cut flowers from your zinnia, cutting in the right place encourages more flowers to develop.
 Choose a firm flower stem that’s branched off from the main plant.
-Cut the stem as close as possible to the joint with the main plant, just above a set of leaves.
+Cut the stem as close to the joint with the main plant, just above a set of leaves.